 SHENGA spent 5 years with David Meeks at Hollywild Animal Park, and then a decade at the Henry Doorly Zoo in Omaha, Nebraska.
 She was moved to Cleveland when her exhibit mate died.
 Ironically, the Henry Doorly Zoo recently acquired several more African elephants stolen from their families in Swaziland.

 SAVANNAH (aka Nan) lived briefly at the Miami Metro Zoo in Florida, before being transferred in 1992 to the Pittsburgh Zoo in Pennsylvania.
 She has had 3 babies there, 1 stillborn and 2 of whom are living.
 The zoo has been criticized because it still uses dangerous “free contact” management.
 There have been deaths caused by elephants, and they were investigated in 2014 and 2015 for allowing dogs to herd the elephants.
-Pittsburgh Zoo lost its AZA accreditation in 2015 because they insisted on maintaining free contact with the elephants.
+Pittsburgh Zoo is a breeding zoo with no conservation effect.
+They lost their AZA accreditation in 2015 because they insisted on maintaining free contact with the elephants.

 Three lovely and lucky elephants in Sanctuary!